Top Travel Tips: Queensland's Sunshine Coast

 Richard: Nicely done.

 Amber: Thank you.
 So, Noosa is towards the northern end of the Sunshine Coast, and there are a few ways to get there.
 If you’re flying in from a different state or even further afield, the most convenient option is to fly directly into Sunshine Coast Airport (MCY).
-This small airport is located just 30 minutes south of Noosa, and there are regular flights from major cities like Sydney, Melbourne, and Adelaide.
+This small airport is located just 30 minutes south of Noosa, and there are regular flights from major cities like Sydney, Melbourne, Adelaide & Cairns.
 From the airport, you can either hire a car or take a bus to reach Noosa.

 However, most people will choose to fly into Brisbane Airport (BNE).
 Brisbane offers a broader range of domestic and international flights, and then the drive up to Noosa will take about two hours.
 You can rent a car at Brisbane Airport and enjoy the scenic drive along the Bruce Highway.
 The alternative to driving would be to catch the train from Brisbane to Nambour and then jump on a bus to Noosa, but this will take longer.